 The Kenny Everett Video Show, 1978

-Ground-breaking in it’s day, The Kenny Everett Video Show was made by Thames TV and broadcast on ITV between 1978 – 1981 (although it changed it’s name for the 1981 series to Kenny Everett’s Video Cassette).
+Ground-breaking in it’s day, The Kenny Everett Video Show was made by Thames TV and broadcast on ITV for four series between 1978 – 1981.
+In all 32 episodes were made, including 4 specials.

 Essentially the show was a vehicle for Everett’s characters and sketches, although various music and TV stars would make cameo appearances on the show.

-The shows themselves were unusual for the time, in that there was no studio audience.
-The reason for this being the shows themselves were recorded at Thames House, in small studios usually used for recording current affairs programs.
+Unusual for the time, the shows had no studio audience.
+The reason for this was that the shows themselves were recorded at Thames House, in small studios usually used for recording current affairs programs.

-The show ran for three years before being re-titled The Kenny Everett Video Cassette for the fourth series in 1981.
+The Kenny Everett Video Show ran for three years (three series) before being re-titled The Kenny Everett Video Cassette for it’s fourth series in 1981.

 The shows were a combination of sketches featuring Everett’s characters interspersed with his own links, usually in front of a number of TV Screens.
 Sketches would often feature a number of guest spots.